bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 reader and keyboard-only users.
 When the sidebar is closed, the element that previously had focus before the sidebar was opened will be re-focused.

 When the sidebar is open, users can press <kbd>Esc</kbd> to close the sidebar.
-To disabled this feature, set the `no-close-on-esc` prop to `true`.
+To disable this feature, set the `no-close-on-esc` prop to `true`.

 When you have hidden the header, or do not have a title for the sidebar, set either `aria-label` to a string that describes the sidebar, or set `aria-labelledby` to an ID of an element that contains the title.

-TBD
+When using the `lazy` prop _and_ you do not have a header, use the `aria-label` prop to provide an appropriate string to label the sidebar.

 ## Implementation notes